reuk/wayverb/docs/work_log/work_log.md

 * receiver editor is kind of shitty
     * think about better UI for it
+* better editors for 3D vectors

 * data models
     * microphone capsules
+        * groups?
+            * with their own up + facing pairs
         * visualise HRTF facing/up directions
         * visualise mic directions, directionality
     * material config